Request your Membership Pricing

 Is it required to have health insurance?

 While it is not required to have health insurance under the Affordable Care Act (ACA), there are some states which have state-level mandates requiring health insurance.
-Knew Health Memberships satisfy these requirements.
+Knew Health Memberships alone do not satisfy these requirements.

 How much does Knew Health cost?

 Membership options start as low as $142/month and will depend on your age, type of Membership (Individual, Family, etc.), as well your Initial Unshareable Amount (IUA).

 The IUA is the amount that you will be financially responsible for when you have a new medical conditions occur, like injuries, illness, and pregnancies.
 The Medical Cost Sharing Community will share the expenses that exceed your IUA.

 How do I sign up?

 Becoming a Member of Knew Health is simple and entirely online.
 Within just a few minutes, you’ll be a part of our flexible, month-to-month Community and your Membership will become active on the 1st of the next month.
 No long-term contracts here!

 What is an IUA?

 When you sign up with Knew Health, you’ll select an Initial Unshareable Amount (IUA).
 These amounts range from $500 to $5000.
 If you have a Medical Need that can be shared with our Community, this is the amount that you’ll be responsible for and the remainder of the costs will be shared back with you so you can pay your bills in full.

 Initial Unshareable Amounts are per Need, so it is important to note that you could be responsible for more than one IUA in a year.
 But we also know that bad years can happen, so no Member will pay more than 3 IUAs in a given year.
 So if you are planning your yearly finances a good rule of thumb is to multiply your IUA x3 and have this amount set aside for rainy days.

 What is a Shareable Need?